Minneapolis DWI & DUI Attorney

 The four DWI degrees in Minnesota can be broken down as follows:

-• Fourth-Degree DWI: A misdemeanor, punishable by a maximum of 90 days in jail and/or a $1,000 fine.
+- Fourth-Degree DWI: A misdemeanor, punishable by a maximum of 90 days in jail and/or a $1,000 fine.
 This is the typical offense charged for first-time offenders with no aggravating factor present.

-• Third-Degree DWI: A gross misdemeanor, punishable by a maximum of one year in jail and/or a $3,000 fine.
+- Third-Degree DWI: A gross misdemeanor, punishable by a maximum of one year in jail and/or a $3,000 fine.
 First-time offenders with a single aggravating factor or second-time offenders are typically charged with this offense.

-• Second-Degree DWI: Also a gross misdemeanor, punishable by a maximum of one year in jail and/or a $3,000 fine.
+- Second-Degree DWI: Also a gross misdemeanor, punishable by a maximum of one year in jail and/or a $3,000 fine.
 First-time offenders with two or more aggravating factors or third-time offenders are typically charged with this offense.

-• First-Degree DWI: A felony, punishable by three to seven years in prison and/or a $14,000 fine.
-These are generally mandatory penalties, and the courts have very limited discretion in imposing a lesser sentence if convicted.
+- First-Degree DWI: A felony, punishable by three to seven years in prison and/or a $14,000 fine.
+These are generally mandatory penalties, and the courts have very limited discretion in imposing a lesser sentence if you are convicted.
 Typically, you will be charged with a first-degree DWI if you have had three prior offenses within a 10-year period, or if you have ever been previously convicted of a first-degree DWI in your lifetime.

-Navigating the Minneapolis Court System with a DUI Attorney
+Navigating the Minneapolis Court System with a DUI Attorney in Minneapolis

 Understanding the intricacies of the Minneapolis court system can significantly influence the outcome of your DWI case.
 Courts in Hennepin County, where Minneapolis is located, have specific procedures and judges known for their perspectives on DWI offenses.
 This local knowledge can be essential for crafting defense strategies, especially when dealing with complex cases where multiple charges might be involved.
 Familiarity with local judges and prosecutors can also allow for more strategic plea negotiations, a crucial aspect of managing potential penalties and repercussions.